mbsanjithraagavan-cell/APOLLO/README.md

 APOLLO is a hackathon prototype using fictional clinic data.
 Patient and doctor delivery is simulated unless an external provider is explicitly configured.
 It is not a production hospital system and does not provide diagnosis, prescriptions, or medical decision-making.

-## License

-Add a license appropriate for your repository before public distribution.